 In this section, we present both analytical and simulation results on the performance of ESRT protocol.
-Our results show that ESRT converges to state OOR starting from any of the other four initial network states $\mathbf{S}i \in \{(\mathbf{NC}, \mathbf{LR}), (\mathbf{NC}, \mathbf{HR}), (\mathbf{C}, \mathbf{HR}), (\mathbf{C}, \mathbf{LR})\}$.
-Furthermore, the convergence times presented in this section are derived under the assumption that the r versus f characteristic does not change considerably within this duration.
+Our results show that ESRT converges to state OOR starting from any of the other four initial network states $S_i \in \{(NC,LR), (NC,HR), (C,LR)\}$.
+ESRT is self-configuring in this sense and can hence perform efficiently under random, dynamic topology frequently encountered in WSN applications.

+The convergence times presented in this section are derived under the assumption that the r vs.f characteristic does not change appreciably within this duration.
 They can hence be interpreted as achievable lower bounds.